Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Prerequisites

 For database theory, we use the notation from \cite{10.1145/2220357.2220363}.
 A database is a tuple $D = (\mathcal{U}_D, R_1, \ldots, R_m)$ which consists of a finite universe $\mathcal{U}_D$ and relations $R_1, \ldots, R_m$ over $\mathcal{U}_D$.
 A conjunctive query is defined as

 where $u_j$ is a variable list of length $|u_j|$.
 The variable lists are not necessarily distinct from each other.
 Every variable that appears in the query head $u_0$ has to appear in the body of the query.
 The set of all variables in the query is $\mathrm{var}(Q) = \left\{X_1, \ldots, X_n \right\}$.
 The single relation $R_i$ might occur multiple times in the same query $Q$.
-Additionally, we define that $\mathrm{rmax}(D)$ is the largest relation among $R_1, \ldots, R_m$ and $|Q(D)|$ is the number of tuples in the resulting relation.
+Additionally, we define that $\mathrm{rmax}(D)$ is the largest relation among $R_1, \ldots, R_m$.